Hi-Mound & Japanese Bugs

 Hi-Mound BK-100 (1968-Present)

 The most common Japanese bug by far.
 Surely every key collector owns one and nearly every ham has used one.
 The BK-100 is also called the "Coffin Bug" because of its rectangular shape and cover.
 Although they were all made in Japan, several companies sold the same key under a different brand name.
-On the bottom row are 3 of these "after market" keys, made by Monarch, Lafayette, and Calrad.
+On the bottom row are 4 of these "after market" keys, made by Monarch, Lafayette, Calrad, and Midland.

 Hi-Mound BK-108